blu/ascii_pruner/README.md

 ```
 Apparently the output string is missing its nil-termination, but that is a trivial operation which does not change the performance characteristics of the code.
 This holds true for the rest of the routines in this survey.

-I ran `testee00` on a bunch amd64 CPUs and one arm64 CPU, using different GCC and Clang compiler versions, always taking the best compiler result.
+I ran `testee00` on a bunch of amd64 CPUs and a few arm64 CPUs, using different GCC and Clang compiler versions, always taking the best compiler result.
 Here are the clocks/character results, computed from `perf -e cycles` divided by the number of processed chars (in our case - 5 * 10^7 * 16), and truncated to the 4th digit after the decimal point:

 | CPU                          | Compiler & codegen flags           | clocks/character |